The BEST Creamy Potato Salad with Egg and Bacon

 • Large eggs – approx. 700g each

 • Spring onions (thinly sliced).
-I’ve also substituted the spring onion with thinly sliced Spanish onion which works well too
+I’ve also substituted the green onions with thinly sliced Spanish onion which works well too

-All the details on how to make the BEST potato salad
+All the details on how to make this classic potato salad

-1. In a small stockpot filled with water, boil the potatoes until cooked (about 30 minutes).
-Drain, roughly chop each potato into 4-6 chunks and pop into a large bowl.
+1. In a large pot filled with salted water, boil the potatoes until cooked (about 30 minutes).
+Drain, And pop them back into the pot with the lid on to dry out for 10 minutes.
+Roughly chop each potato into 4-6 chunks and pop into a large bowl.
 Don’t worry if the potatoes get a little broken up, it all adds to the texture and I don’t mind it a little mushy!

-2. In another saucepan filled with water, boil the eggs until they are hard-boiled.
+2. In a small saucepan filled with water, boil the eggs until they are hard-boiled.
 (My 700g eggs normally take approx. 12 minutes).
 Drain and run cold water over the eggs to cool and stop cooking.
-Peel each egg and roughly slice.
-Add to the bowl of chopped potato
+Peel the hard-boiled eggs and roughly slice them.
+Add to the bowl of chopped potato.

-3. While the eggs and potaoes are cooking, fry off the bacon bits in a frypan until lightly coloured and crispy on the edges.
+3. While the eggs and potatoes are cooking, fry off the bacon bits in a large skillet until lightly colored and crispy on the edges.
 Pop aside to cool for 10 minutes

-4. Add all remaining ingredients to the bowl of potato.
-Stir thoroughly to completely combine all ingredients.
+4. Transfer the crispy bacon pieces to the bowl of cooked potato.
+Add the sliced shallot onions, seeded mustard, and mayonnaise.
+Stir thoroughly to completely combine.
 Season with sea salt flakes and freshly ground pepper.

-In our house, my potato salad is a bbq staple.
-Serve it with the usual suspects, grilled sausages, marinated chicken, kebabs, grilled corn, and a garden salad.
+In our house, my egg potato salad is a BBQ staple.
+Serve it with the usual suspects, grilled sausages, beef rissoles, marinated chicken, kebabs, grilled corn, and a garden salad.

-It’s also great to serve with burgers, or as a side to a good roast chook like this black garlic butter roast chicken with some oven-roasted vegetables.
+Serve up alongside good roast chook like this black garlic butter roast chicken with some oven-roasted vegetables or corn ribs.

 x